electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 and OpenSSL][openssl-hide] in the components of each.

 This change brought Electron some positive side effects.
-Before this change you could not rename the executable file of Electron on Windows if you used native modules, because the name of the executable was hardcoded in the import library.
+Before this change, you could not rename the executable file of Electron on Windows if you used native modules because the name of the executable was hard coded in the import library.
 After Node got built as shared library, this limitation was gone because all native modules are linked to `node.dll`, whose name doesn't need to be changed.